ceford/cefjdemos-data-jdm-help-en/articles/languages/languages-edit-content-language.md

 ## Description

-In the Languages: Edit Content Language page you can set the parameters of an installed language.
+The *Languages: Edit Content Language* page is used to set the parameters of an installed language.

 ### Common Elements

-Some aspects of this page are covered in separate Help
+Some aspects of this page are covered in separate Help articles:
-articles:

 * [Toolbars](jdocmanual?article=help/common-elements/toolbars).